wp-plugins/simple-newsletter-br/readme.txt

 * Send email requiring email validation, can be disabled.
 * Possibility to create your own email template.
 * Available in Portuguese (pt_BR) and English (en_US)
+* You can use shortcode or widget, you choose ;)

 == Installation ==
 1. Install the plugin on your Wordpress site and activate it.
 1. Configure the email and error messages.
-1. Put the shortcode where you want show the subscription form.
+1. Put the shortcode where you want show the subscription form or add a widget to your sidebar.
 1. Done.

 * For now, this requires another plugin to send by SMTP, if not, your email will be classified as SPAM ( This will be fixed soon )